HeardLibrary/digital-scholarship/pubs/omeka/index.md

 ## Configuring file storage

 Since we are going to use AWS S3 storage, there isn’t really any reason to restrict the file size.
-It’s possible that if pyramidal TIFFs are uploaded, the files could be very large, so I set the maximum size to 100 MB.
-As a practical matter, a t2.micro EC2 instance has problems processing image files larger than 50 MB, so 100 MB seems fine as a limit.
+It’s possible that if pyramidal TIFFs are uploaded, the files could be very large, so I increased the maximum size to 100 MB.
+As a practical matter, a t2.micro EC2 instance has problems processing image files larger than 50 MB, so 100 MB is sufficiently large for a limit.

 1\.
 Set the maximum file upload size and S3 source in the Omeka configuration file.